 David Green lives in the Ross and Cromarty area and is currently Chair of the Crofters Commission.
-He was a Crofters Commissioner until September 2002 and Convenor of Highland Council until 1 May.
-He is the Independent for the Lochbroom Ward.
-He is not seeking re-election to the Council.
+He was a Crofters Commissioner until September 2002 and Convener of Highland Council until 1 May.
+He was the Independent member for the Lochbroom Ward.
+He is also a self-employed crofter who has diversified into tourism based on the croft.